Lessons from Thumbsucking, the Earliest Addiction

-Someone--in the case of kids' sucking addictions that's usually a parent, an older sibling, a dental professional, a teacher or a grandparent--needs to raise the issue and offer new information that makes continuation of the habit look less appealing.
+Someone—in the case of kids with sucking addictions, this is usually a parent, an older sibling, a dental professional, a teacher, or a grandparent—needs to raise the issue and offer new information that makes continuation of the habit look less appealing.
 I wrote the book David Decides About Thumbsucking both to give this information to the adult, and to provide a non-threatening story that the adult can use to convey the information to the child.

 Avoid the kind of talking that makes the child feel bad about himself, motivating via shame or guilt.
-Avoid also setting up a power struggle by demanding that the child give up the thumb habit because of your superior power, i.e., "...because I said so!"
+Avoid setting up a power struggle by demanding that the child give up the thumb habit because of your superior power—i.e., "Because I said so!"

 It helps that David has a positive goal as well.
 He learns from his older brother Michael when Michael puts his arm around David's shoulder and explains, "Mom offered to take me to the toy store to pick out something special if I could sleep thirty nights without my thumb."

-Lesson #5 Ceasing an entrenched addictive habit is hard.
+5. Ending an addictive habit is hard.
 Keeping track of progress helps keep motivation up to make it all the way to the goal-line.

-Lesson #6 Blockng the habit is a big help.
+6. Blocking the habit can be a big help.

-Trying to end a thumbsucking or other addictive habit triggers a reaction very similar to the grief reaction triggered by a loss.
-There's a sense of something or someone missing, with an impulse to hunt for the lost person or object.
-It's vital therefore to have a way to block the option of resuming the old habit.
+Trying to end thumbsucking or another addictive habit triggers a reaction very similar to the grief reaction triggered by a loss.
+There's a sense of something missing, with an impulse to hunt for the lost person or object.
+It's vital, therefore, to have a way to block the option of resuming the old habit.
 Cutting off the thumb may not, however, be the best strategy.